 My acrylic paintings, mixed media collages, installations and reconstructions are a continuous cycle of reflection on man, his engagement with other human beings and his relationship with his environment.

-Texas USA.
-Upon completing his studies at SFASU, he was awarded the Post Graduate Fellowship in the School of Art at SFASU.
+He pursued a Master of Arts degree in Painting and Digital Media as well as an MFA in Painting at Stephen F. Austin State University (SFASU) in Nacogdoches, Texas USA.
+Upon completing his studies at SFASU, Garfield was awarded the Post Graduate Fellowship in the School of Art at SFASU.

-Garfield returned to Jamaica in 2008 and has since taught at the EMCVPA, the Caribbean School of Architecture (CSA) at the University of Technology and the Caribbean Institute of Media and Communication (CARIMAC) at the University of the West Indies, Mona.
+He completed his Fellowship and returned to Jamaica in 2008 and has since taught at the EMCVPA, the Caribbean School of Architecture (CSA) at the University of Technology and the Caribbean Institute of Media and Communication (CARIMAC) at the University of the West Indies, Mona.

 Garfield and his wife Shelley immigrated to Montreal, Canada in June 2018.
 During his time in Montreal, he consistently exhibited his art and won several awards in various categories.
 He was also a member of several organisations and served as a board member of articule, “an open-access artist run centre”.

 Garfield is currently the Artist-In-Residence at Harcourt House Artist Run Centre in Edmonton, Canada and is also the recipient of an Edmonton Arts Council grant, "Equity and Access in the Arts 2023".
 Garfield and his wife Shelley now reside in Edmonton.